 Students are expected to keep their rooms clean.
 Students may be required to clean their living accommodations, including appliances, if the assistant director for the area determines that the room, apartment, or specific appliance presents a health hazard.
 Inspections for damage and/or cleanliness will be conducted by the University staff.
 Students are expected to clean rooms and appliances, sweep floors or vacuum, and remove all trash and personal items prior to vacating a room or apartment.
 The housekeeping staff will clean the bathrooms and general public areas of residence halls on a weekly basis.

-Students are prohibited from painting their rooms including furniture and headboards.
+Students are prohibited from painting their rooms and University furniture , including headboards.
 Adhesives (e.g., glow stars) are also prohibited.
 Pictures and bulletin boards may be hung only from the picture rail.
 (Hooks for picture rails may be purchased in the University bookstore.)
 Tape, staples, adhesive holders, screws, brackets, tacks, and nails are not to be used on the walls, woodwork, floors, or ceilings.
 Non-staining putty may be used.
 The use of over-the-door hangers is prohibited due to the damage that these devices produce.
 Only tension rods may be used for curtains or other treatments at window openings.

 Concrete and cinder blocks, as well as bricks, are prohibited from University residence halls because of the potential damage to walls, floors, and carpets caused by their use.
 Plastic crates are acceptable substitutes as long as their use does no damage.
 The height that one may elevate a standard bed is limited to 13" from the bottom of the bedspring to the floor.
 Wooden "bed-risers" are permitted as long as they conform to the specifications established by the Director of Housing Facilities, and may be purchased at the University bookstore and from other authorized local vendors.
 Weightlifting equipment is not permitted in the residence halls.
 Water beds, hot tubs, lofts, and bunk beds, other than those provided by the University, are prohibited.
 The unauthorized construction of walls and partitions in University housing is prohibited.